Enhanced quantum radiation with flying-focus laser pulses: Introduction

-Modern high-power lasers enable direct probing of strong-field quantum electrodymanics with optical light \cite{E144:1996enr, Burke:1997ew, Cole:2017zca, Poder:2017dpw, mirzaie2024, los2024observation}.
+Modern high-power lasers enable direct probing of strong-field quantum electrodynamics with optical light \cite{E144:1996enr, Burke:1997ew, Cole:2017zca, Poder:2017dpw, mirzaie2024, los2024observation}.
 Strong-field quantum electrodynamics (SFQED) refers to processes that occur in electromagnetic fields with amplitudes of the order of the Schwinger critical field $F_\text{cr} = m^2/|e| = 1.3 \times 10^{16}$ V/cm = $4.4\times 10^{13}$ G \cite{DiPiazza:2011tq,Burton:2014wsa,Gonoskov:2021hwf,Fedotov:2022ely}.
 Here, $e < 0$ is the electron charge, $m$ its mass, and units $\hbar = c =\epsilon_0= 1$ are employed throughout.
 The corresponding intensity is $I_\text{cr} = 4.6 \times 10^{29}$ W/cm$^2$.
-To date, the highest intensity achieved by a high-power laser in the lab frame is about six orders of magnitude below this value \cite{Yoon:2021ony}.
+To date, the highest intensity achieved by a high-power laser in the laboratory frame is about six orders of magnitude below this value \cite{Yoon:2021ony}.
 Nevertheless, the peak intensity experienced by an ultrarelativistic electron in its rest frame can readily exceed $I_\text{cr}$.
-The key parameter that determines the strength of a SFQED process is $\chi = \sqrt{|F^{\mu\nu} p_\nu|^2}/mF_\text{cr}$, where $p_\nu$ is the electron four-momentum and $F^{\mu\nu}$ is the electromagnetic tensor of the laser field.
+The key parameter that determines the strength of a SFQED process is $\chi = \sqrt{-(F^{\mu\nu}p_\nu)^2}/mF_\text{cr}$, where $p_\nu$ is the electron four-momentum, $F^{\mu\nu}$ is the electromagnetic tensor of the laser field, and the metric is $\eta^{\mu\nu} = \text{diag}(+1,-1,-1,-1)$.
 Because $\chi$ is a Lorentz-invariant quantity, it is directly proportional to the electric field experienced by an electron in its rest frame.
-As a result, a value of $\chi \gtrsim 1$ can be achieved experimentally by colliding available multi-GeV electron beams \cite{Gonsalves:2019wnc,Abramowicz_2019,Meuren_2020} with existing high-power laser pulses.
+As a result, a value of $\chi \gtrsim 1$ can be achieved experimentally by colliding available beams of multi-GeV electrons \cite{Gonsalves:2019wnc,Abramowicz_2019,Meuren_2020,Picksley:2024cdd} with existing high-power laser pulses.